wecountwords/final--project/README.md

 ### Prototype
 * https://www.wecountwords.com

+### Implementation Notes: WeCountWords console for content developers
+1. Add new Artiles, Events, or URLs
+   1. _Add_ links at the top of the page ad a new content item to the datastore
+   2. Open item: to edit a pre-published content item, navigate to _Articles and Events for Editing_ list and select the item to edit.
+   3. Content items are not editable after they are published.
+Links are not editable after they are submitted to the datastore.
+   4. Open item: delete content item

 ### References
 * CSCI E-33a course lecture, notes, and past assignments
 * Django documentation and Python documentation